robertparnpuu/gist-tool/README.md

 * Docker
 * gcloud CLI tool

+Additionally, a *Pipeline* on Pipedrive must be set up.

 ## Building the application

 To build the file, navigate to the root folder and run